Diocese of Lashio: History

 The mission territory of the Northern Shan State was first evangelized around 1869 by MEP Fathers, then directing the Apostolic vicariate of Northern Burma.

 At a later phase in 1930, the PIME Italian Fathers took over and much expansion was made both east and west of the Salween River.
 A two-pronged mission drive was made at that early stage from the two Prefectures of Lashio and Kengtong.
 Under the aegis of the Italian Missionaries, who were joined by a group of zealous diocesan priests, much headway was made.
 From the very start, a tough little group of Italian Reparation sisters worked alongside the priests.
 They helped open schools, boarding houses, nurseries and clinics.

 Nationalization

-The nationalization of all mission and also private schools was a terrible blow.
+The nationalization of all missions and also private schools was a terrible blow.
 The Church lost all of her schools overnight.
 However, it was also a blessing in disguise.
 The Religious now turned to direct mission apostolate.
 The Holy See entrusted Lashio to the Salesians in 1975, making it a Prefecture.
 Monsignor Jocelyn Madden, the Salesian Delegate, was the first Apostolic Prefect.
 On his early retirement, another Salesian, Monsignor Charles Bo, succeeded him.
-More development end further expansion took place.
+More development and further expansion took place.
 In 1989, twin celebrations were held: the golden jubilee of the start of the mission and the reopening of the Wa State Mission (the extensive area east of the Salween River).